lukrycyfa/micro_finance_lender/README.md

 # SMART_MICROFINANCE_LENDER
-- On this project is a Base example Lender Contract which could be implemented in a blockchain ecosystem where value is of essencence and urgency need to be attended to.
-Having implementations for gaining profits while satisfying clients urgents need with risks of loosing borrowed tokens at zero.
-Basically lending and paying back tokens from this move contract demands a lender to provide a sui token with a balance enough to cover a collateral wich is 20% plus the loned amount to guranty a paid back over a period of time at a fee in percentages.
-Assuming the Sui token tends gain vlaue in the market and the example usdt coin is a stable coin. and having other utilities and implementations for tranfers, keeping records of lenders, balances and more.
+- On this project is a Base example Lender Contract which could be implemented in a blockchain ecosystem where value is of essence and urgency need to be attended to.
+Having implementations for gaining profits while satisfying clients urgent need with risks of losing borrowed tokens at zero.
+Basically lending and paying back tokens from this move contract demands a lender to provide a sui token with a balance enough to cover a collateral which is 20% plus the loaned amount to guaranty a paid back over a period of time at a fee in percentages.
+Assuming the Sui token tends gain value in the market and the example usdt coin is a stable coin.
+And having other utilities and implementations for transfers, keeping records of lenders, balances and more

 ## Disclaimer: Use of Unaudited Code for Educational Purposes Only
 This code is provided strictly for educational purposes and has not undergone any formal security audit.